Framing our thoughts on social media

-- Nurture strategy – This is finally a 2-way relationship with real-time engagement.
+- Nurture strategy – This is a 2-way relationship with real-time engagement.
 You have your readers’ information, and you can email them to keep them engaged.
-With the emailing, you can select which content to deliver, as well as actively monitor and build this relationship.
-Take your content, and create steps.
+With emailing, you can select which content to deliver, as well as actively monitor and build this relationship.
+Take your content and create actionable steps.
 These steps should help you build your content along with your audience.

-The key differences between them is the relationship you have with your audience (surprise!).
+The key differences between them is the relationship you have with your audience (no surprise!).
 You can know your audience individually by name, anonymously with limited information, or entirely unknown.